AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System: Datasets

-The non-sequential datasets only include non-sequential categorical features for CTR prediction to verify the interaction exploration and aggregation MLP investigation: \begin{itemize} \item Criteo$\footnote{http://labs.criteo.com/downloads/download-terabyte-click-logs/}$ contains 7 days of click-through data, which is widely used for CTR prediction benchmarking.
-There are 26 anonymous categorical fields and 13 continuous fields in Criteo dataset.
-The continuous fields are normalized to [-1,1] and only used for MLP input while categorical fields are applied to both MLP and shortcut connection as well as the interaction exploration module in AMER and baseline methods.
+The Criteo and Avazu datasets in the non-sequential scenario only include non-sequential categorical features for CTR prediction to verify the Stage~2 interaction exploration and Stage~3 aggregation MLP investigation: \begin{itemize} \item Criteo$\footnote{http://labs.criteo.com/downloads/download-terabyte-click-logs/}$ contains 7 days of click-through data, which is widely used for CTR prediction benchmarking.
+There are 26 anonymous categorical fields and 13 continuous fields in the Criteo dataset.
+The continuous fields are normalized to [-1,1] and only used for MLP input while categorical fields are applied to both MLP and shortcut connection as well as the interaction exploration module in AMEIR.
 The dataset is randomly split into two parts while maintaining the label distribution: 90\% is for training and the rest is for testing.
 Besides, 10\% of the training set is used for validation. \item Avazu$\footnote{http://www.kaggle.com/c/avazu-ctr-prediction}$ consists of 11 days of online ad click-through data.
 Each data instance includes 24 categorical fields that represent profiles of a single ad impression.
 We randomly split the dataset into two parts, where 80\% is for training and the rest is for testing.
-Same as Criteo dataset, 10\% of the training set is used for validation. \end{itemize}
+Same as the Criteo dataset, 10\% of the training set is used for validation. \end{itemize}